transportapi/serverspec-extensions/README.md

-# serverspec_extensions
+# tapi-serverspec
-Extensions to serverspec.
+Extensions to serverspec by TransportAPI.